-Then, the visitor is directed to a standard “Thank You” page, and their submission is entered into a spreadsheet or passed along to the company’s CRM for the sales team to review.
+These forms typically include the same handful of fields: user’s name; email address; phone number; and possibly another detail like their budget or project type.
+Next, the visitor is directed to a standard “Thank You” page.
+Their submission is entered into a spreadsheet or passed along to the company’s CRM for the sales team to review.

 For example, 1ClickSolar uses a fullscreen chatbot on one of its landing pages to walk visitors through the process of requesting a quote.

-Once the user clicks “Let’s get started!,” the bot collects information using a question-and-answer style “conversation.”
+Once the user clicks “Let’s get started!” the bot collects information using a question-and-answer style “conversation.”

 And after working through basic details like name and contact information, the bot asks a few questions to assess whether the visitor is eligible for solar panel installation.

 For example, since the company only operates in specific regions, the bot checks to make sure the user lives in a region where residential systems are available.

 From there, it also asks for their monthly electric bill, type of roof, and estimated electricity usage.
 It also lets the visitor know at each step whether the company offers services that match each of these factors.